Adult Spring Classes

 Portraiture

-Tuesdays, April 7 - June 9 (10 Weeks)
+Tuesdays, April 14 - June 16 (10 Weeks)

 Work with renowned CT/NYC portrait painter, Antony Zito, whose classes are fun and informal but with a powerful emphasis on gaining skills and knowledge.
-Open to all levels, this weekly course will guide you through the creation of an in-depth portrait using acrylic paint on canvas.
+Open to all levels, this weekly course will guide you through the creation of an in-depth portait using acrylic paint on canvas.

 Monday Night Pottery

-Mondays, April 6 - June 15 (10 Weeks)
+Mondays, April 13 - June 22 (10 Weeks)

 No Class May 25